-Bordelaise Sauce is a classic, rich French sauce to serve over beef tenderloin made with red wine, shallots, beef broth, butter, and minced thyme.
+Bordelaise Sauce is a classic French sauce served over beef tenderloin with a buttery texture and flavors of red wine, thyme, and shallots.

 This easy, Homemade Sauce Recipe is perfect to serve over Filet Mignon, Pot Roast, and other delicious Beef Recipes.